This post may contain affiliate links. Please read my disclosure for more info.

 Smart bulbs last a long time, so your bulb may not need to be replaced.
 Instead, try resetting your smart light.
 That should clear up the firmware bugs behind most Linkind problems.

-- Turn the Mujoy smart light on then off six times then leave it on.
+- Turn the Linkind smart light on then off six times then leave it on.

 - Wait a few seconds for the bulb to pulse rapidly.
 If it doesn’t, try the previous step again

-- Re-add the bulb in the Mujoy smartphone app.
+- Re-add the bulb in the Linkind smartphone app.

-With your flickering fixed, you shouldn’t have many more issues with your Mujoy smart lights.
-Now might be a good to setup Alexa schedules for your Mujoy lights.
+With your flickering fixed, you shouldn’t have many more issues with your Linkind smart lights.
+Now might be a good to setup Alexa schedules for your Linkind lights.